Allisterh/VAR_bayesdyn/README.md

-Estimation of diffrent models in R. The models estimated are BVAR, dynamic factor models, threshold VARs.
+Estimation of diffrent models in R. The models estimated are BVAR, dynamic factor models, threshold VARs, and time varying parameters model.